Pygments¶

 FilterCustom filter transforming a particular kind of token (

-Generic.Outputby defaults) into ANSI tokens.Initialize a
+Generic.Outputby default) into ANSI tokens.Initialize an

-AnsiColorLexerand configure thetoken_typeto be colorized.Todo
+AnsiColorLexerand configure thetoken_typeto be colorized.- Parameters:

 - click_extra.pygments.collect_session_lexers()[source]¶